iliya-blabla/runc/README.md

 # runc DevOps engineering entry challenge
 ## Overview

 Wellcome to my projject The goal of this task is to design and implement a DevOps infrastructure for a Django application, focusing on classic tools such as Docker, Gitlab, and...

+## Inside this file are the contents related to the structure of the entire project and server.
+To view the documents for each service, refer to the folder of that service

 ### The main parts of the challenge:
 #### 1. Create a private Docker registry